JulianSamphire/ReformatCode/README.md

 ### Error Checking

 The error message will automatically be removed when you move off the line if the error is corrected without altering the format or spacing of the error message.
+Error checking can now take place over lines that are split with continuation marks `_` if the block is pasted in with a spare blank line at the end.

     MessageComment (')

 This is the comment type used for error message notifications.
 This setting can either be `'`, `//` or `Rem`.

     MessageParMismatched (MISMATCHED PARENTHESES)